opportunem1k3l/quotes/README.md

 3. Create Pull Request.

 ## The Quotes
+>To thine own self.
+Be true

+William Shakespeare

 > Don't be afraid to give up the good to go for the great